MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

     ```

-    Use the following table to interpret the output to determine what driver code changes are needed to fix the different types of HVCI incompatibilities.
+    Use the following table to interpret the output and determine what driver code changes are needed to fix the different types of HVCI incompatibilities.

 <table>